GuanQinG-GitHub/XinleiZhang_Website/docs/Course_Notes/Others/how_to_use_ssh.md

     ssh username@hostpublichIP
     # example: ssh xinlei@172.190.229.141
     ```
-    - **Option 2**: establish the SSH connection in VScode
+    - **Option 2**: establish the SSH connection in VScode<br>
-      - Click the remote status bar at the bottom left corner to bring up the common remote - SSH commands
+        1. Click the remote status bar at the bottom left corner to bring up the common remote - SSH commands
-      - Select the `connect to HOST`
+        2. Select the `connect to HOST`
-      - Follow the instruction, input the `username@hostpublichIP`, and passphrase to establish the SSH connection
+        3. Follow the instruction, input the `username@hostpublichIP`, and passphrase to establish the SSH connection
-      - The remote status bar at the bottom left corner will indicate the host public IP if connection succeed
+        4. The remote status bar at the bottom left corner will indicate the host public IP if connection succeed
 5. Open the folder of VM in local VScode
    - input `>file:Open Folder` in VScode command palette